Overview of Audit Activities

 - Scribing client-facilitated risk assessment exercises.

-- Emergency Appropriations.
-In the event a Component receives emergency appropriations from the State, the receipt, disbursement, and reporting of such appropriations will be subject to review by the System Director and Component Director.
+Emergency Appropriations - In the event a Component receives emergency appropriations from the State, the receipt, disbursement, and reporting of such appropriations will be subject to review by the Chief Audit Executive and Component Director.